 A space equal to the distance from the tip of the horn to the top of the head should be observed around the entire perimeter of the mark.

-The spirit mark should not be used in place of any of our academic marks.
+The spirit mark should not be used alone or in place of any of our academic marks.
 It is reserved for applications that support student life and the student experience.
 Always include a secondary reference to the university or its athletic word mark—the latter is restricted only to athletic usage.

 No elements of this mark should be altered, including cut-out areas such as the eyes and brows.

 A space equal to the height of the buffalo should be observed around the entire perimeter of the crest.

 This clear space rule applies only to merchandise.
 The crest may be used as a supporting graphic element or watermark in print and digital applications.
 It should always be associated with the formal academic name, but never locked up.